Talanoa Hufanga

-Early years
+Early life

 Hufanga attended Crescent Valley High School in Corvallis, Oregon.
 He played safety, wide receiver, and quarterback.
 As a senior in 2017, he was the Polynesian High School National Player of the Year.
 He played in the 2018 U.S. Army All-American Game.
 Hufanga committed to the University of Southern California (USC) to play college football.

 College career

 As a true freshman at USC in 2018, Hufanga played in eight games with five starts before suffering a season-ending broken collarbone.
 He finished the season with 51 tackles.
 As a sophomore in 2019, he started all 10 games he played in and recorded 90 tackles and 3.5 sacks.
 Hufanga returned to USC as a starter his junior year in 2020.
 He and BYU quarterback Zach Wilson were selected as co-recipients of the 2020 Polynesian College Football Player of the Year Award.
 For the 2020 season, Hufanga was a Consensus All-American.
-In addition, he won Pac-12 Defensive Player of the Year.
+In addition, he won Pac-12 Conference Defensive Player of the Year.